 About the society

 Biomedical Dermatology is the official journal of the Korea Institute of Dermatological Sciences (KIDS).
-The Institute will cover publication costs for the journal, so authors do not need to pay an article-processing charge for submissions until 31st December 2017.

 KIDS was founded in Seoul in 2003 and has become an international institution specifically dedicated to skin research, cosmetology and dermatology.
 KIDS research focuses on all aspects of cutaneous biology and skin disease, alternatives to animal experiments, humanized 3D skin equivalent models and tissue engineering, in vitro and in vivo evaluations of cosmetics, and development and evaluation of novel cosmetic compounds.
 KIDS is also Asia's leading evaluation, verification and certification service provider specific for cosmetic products.

-The journal has also partnered with the Asian Beauty and Cosmetology Association (formerly the Korean Aesthetics and Cosmetology Association), the Beijing Daily Chemical Association, and the Chine Personal Care and Cosmetic Industry Alliance of Personal Care and Homecare Ingredients (PCHi).
+The journal has also partnered with the Asian Beauty and Cosmetology Association (formerly the Korean Aesthetics and Cosmetology Association), the Beijing Daily Chemical Association, and the China Personal Care and Cosmetic Industry Alliance of Personal Care and Homecare Ingredients (PCHi).